Sale/transfer of ownership

 Without the notification from your solicitor, we are unable to process a sale/transfer of ownership, and this may cause a delay.

 You will be charged a fee for a sales pack.
-This is to cover administration work carried out in relation to your sale such as providing management company information and corresponding with your solicitor, updating details, apportioning charges and issuing additional invoices.
-These do not form part of our core service.
+This charge is to cover administration work carried out in relation to your sale such as:

 Your account will be finalised once we receive confirmation from your solicitor that the sale has completed.
 At this point we will apportion all charges and issue you with a final closing invoice.